efournier92/TaskTracker/README.md

 - Tests have been writtent cover the new `DisplayTasks` component.
 - Tasks are read from the database and rendered to the screen via React.

-### [ ] TK-00007 > Front End > Add a React Component for Displaying a Task
+### [X] TK-00007 > Front End > Add a React Component for Displaying a Task

 #### Story

-- As a user, I want to a React component for displaying a task, so I can view task details.
+- As a user, I want to a React component for displaying an individual task, so I can view task details.

 #### Acceptance Criteria